Diwali

 The word Diwali has originated from Deepavali.
 Deepavali comes from deep (lamp) and avali (row).
 Deepavali is thus a row of lamps.
 Apart from being the festival of lights, Diwali is also when we remember and worship various Deities like Shriram, Shri Lakshmi, Dhanwantari, Yama.

 When Lord Ram returned to Ayodhya after completing fourteen years in exile, His subjects celebrated by lighting lamps.
 Since then, the festival of Deepavali has been celebrated.
-In 2023, Diwali will be celebrated between 10th and 14th of Novermber.
+In 2024, Diwali will be celebrated between 29th October and 2nd November.
 In some places, festivities begin one day prior, on Vasubaras and end on Bhaiyaduj or Yamadwitiya, a day later.
 Some exclude Dhantrayodashi (Dhanteras) and consider only the remaining three days as Diwali.

 Things to do on this occasion